KillReal/MediaCloud/devnotes.md

 - Admin check for display actors in Statistic
 - Implement all actors statistic dashboards for Admin
 - Write unit tests
-- Show first uploaded image on uploade page
+- Show first uploaded image on upload page
 - Fix autotagging task stuck when service doesn't respond
 - Fix statistic recalculation when only 1 day recorded

+DONE:
+- Implemented universal file uploading
+- Medias renamed to Blob
+- Actors renamed to Users
 - Add logging to JoyTag AI server

-DONE:
+- Upgraded SixLabors.ImageSharp from 3.1.4 to 3.1.5

+# Changelog

+### Version 1.6.3 - 25th Jul, 2024
 - Upgraged .NET from 6.0 to 8.0
 - Upgraded Npgsql.EntityFrameworkCore.PostgreSQL from 6.0.7 to 8.0.4
 - Upgraded bootstrap from 5.2.1 to 5.3.3
 - More Other packages upgraded to upstream versions

-# Changelog

 ### Version 1.6.2 - 13th Jul, 2024
 - Added new animations for gallery cards